Karsens/pluribus-poker-bot-js/README.md

 Currently, the hands aren't played correctly; sometimes the round increases when it shouldn't be the case.
 Some other times, the bot gets in a loop.

 There are grand challenges to implement this correctly.
 The biggest one I'm afraid, is that you can't use NodeJS with multiple cores with a shared memory.
 At least, I don't think that's possible.
+And it's necessary for the bot to train right.
+The paper says the bot needs 64 cores and 512 GB of RAM.
+AWS has these kind of instances on pay per minute, so that's great.
+But the script needs to be able to use all 64 cores while having a shared memory.